-A total of about 200-250 ml of acetone is needed per lab section (24 students) for extraction of polar pigments.
-Allow about 0.7 ml of TLC solvent for each chromatogram.
-With 5 chromatograms per student and 24 students per lab, a total of about 100 ml of solvent is sufficient for each section.
+Allow about 0.7 mL of TLC solvent for each chromatogram.
+With 5 chromatograms per student and 24 students per lab, a total of about 100 mL of solvent is needed for each section.
 Three TLC solvent combinations can be used; each has advantages and disadvantages as described below.
 Because they are mixtures of compounds with different volatilities, and the ratio of parts is critical for the chromatography, they should be made up fresh (ideally no more than a few weeks in advance of the lab) and stored in tightly sealed containers.

-- 1. 6 parts toluene : 4 parts acetone (volume : volume).
+a) 6 parts toluene: 4 parts acetone (volume: volume).
 This mixture gives the fastest run times and the greatest separation between individual pigment bands.
 The solvent front carries the carotene band as a narrow, but distinctly yellow-orange line to within 2 cm of the top of the TLC strip in 6-11 minutes, although the individual pigments are clearly separated before then.
-The carotene band is very sharp while the chlorophyll and xanthophyll bands are usually distinct, but sometimes with blurring of the chlorophyll a and b bands on their trailing edges. - A disadvantage of this mixture is its use of the aromatic hydrocarbon toluene.
-References on the hazards of organic compounds describe somewhat lower permissible exposure concentrations for toluene than for non-aromatic solvents such as cyclohexane, acetone, or pet ether, but indicate that toluene is not nearly as hazardous as the most familiar aromatic solvent, benzene (Lewis, 1991).
+The carotene band is very sharp while the chlorophyll and xanthophyll bands are usually distinct, but sometimes with blurring of the chl a and b bands on their trailing edges.

+A potential disadvantage of this mixture is its use of the aromatic hydrocarbon toluene.
+References on the hazards of organic compounds describe somewhat lower permissible exposure concentrations for toluene than for non-aromatic solvents such as cyclohexane, acetone, or pet ether, but indicate that toluene is not nearly as hazardous as the most familiar aromatic solvent, benzene (Sax, 1975).
 Indeed, much of the toxicity attributed to toluene in industrial settings may instead be due to benzene contamination.
-It is therefore important that toluene used in the lab be at least reagent grade. - 2.
-8 parts cyclohexane : 1 part 2-propanol (isopropyl alcohol, isopropanol).
+It is therefore important that toluene used in the lab be at least reagent grade.

+b) 8 parts cyclohexane: 1 part 2-propanol (isopropyl alcohol).
 The run times for this mixture are slower than for toluene/acetone, 15-20 minutes for the solvent front to reach 2 cm from the top.

 Although the bands are not as widely separated as with the toluene/acetone mixture, they tend to be quite clear, and the chlorophyll bands are often more distinct.
-However, compared with toluene/acetone mixture, the carotene band appears more diffuse and more yellow, and it runs far ahead of the chlorophyll and xanthophyll bands.
-Also, the breakdown products of chlorophyll (see Appendix B: Expected Results) seem to be more visible with this mixture, not necessarily an advantage when students are interpreting their results. - 3.
-5 parts petroleum ether : 1 part acetone.
+However, compared with the toluene/acetone mixture, the carotene band is more diffuse and appears more yellow, and it runs far ahead of the chlorophyll and xanthophyll bands.
+Also, the breakdown products of chlorophyll (see Appendix B: Expected Results) seem to be more visible with this mixture, not necessarily an advantage when students are interpreting their results.

+c) 5 parts petroleum ether: 1 part acetone.
 This mixture requires about 15 minutes for the solvent front to advance within 2 cm of the top.
-The xanthophyll and chlorophyll bands are less widely separated than in the toluene/acetone mixture and less distinct than in the cyclohexane/propanol mixture, with the chlorophyll b band sometimes very close to the top xanthophyll band.
-Also, compared with the other mixtures pet ether/acetone yields a carotene band that is more yellowish and less distinct, and for the brown algae, a chlorophyll c band that remains even closer to the origin.
+The xanthophyll and chlorophyll bands are less widely separated than in the toluene/acetone mixture and less distinct than in the cyclohexane/propanol mixture, with the chl b band sometimes very close to the top xanthophyll band.
+Also, compared with the other mixtures pet ether/acetone yields a carotene band that is more yellowish and less distinct, and for the brown algae, a chl c band that remains even closer to the origin.
 Due to the greater volatility of this mixture, the rubber stoppers often pop out of the test tubes before the chromatograms are finished.
 In addition, because the pet ether is a mixture of compounds with different boiling points its composition is likely to change if not used promptly or kept stored in tightly sealed containers.